dazhaoniel/danielatwork.com/README.md

 # Introduction

-This is a simple static page built with Flask and hosted on [BlueHost](https://bluehost.com).
-It displays:
+This is a simple static one page website built with Flask and hosted on [BlueHost](https://bluehost.com).

-* Featured Projects
-* Recent posts from a feed URL

-I built it for [danielatwork.com](http://danielatwork.com), but it can be used to power any static pages and can serve as a useful template for starting a portfolio site with static media (JavaScript, CSS, HTML, etc).
+I built it for [danielatwork.com](http://danielatwork.com), but it can be used to power any static pages and can serve as a useful template for starting a one page portfolio site with static media (JavaScript, CSS, HTML, etc).

 # Dependencies

 1. Flask: `pip install Flask`

+# Commands

+1. Initialize Database: `sqlite3 daniel.db < schema.sql`

+2. Run The Application: `python daniel.py`

 # HTML Template